KempnerInstitute/nodelens/examples/README.md

 1. Start with `quick_demo.py` to understand the basic workflow
 2. Use `standard_alignment_experiment.py` as a template for custom experiments
 3. Explore `pruning_strategies_demo.py` for advanced pruning techniques
-4. Use `unified_experiment.py` with custom configs for research
+4. For production research, use `run_experiment.py` with custom configs (see root directory)
-5. Try specialized pruning experiments for advanced analysis
+5. Check `README_UNIFIED.md` for comprehensive documentation

 ## Requirements